microsoft/vscode-debugadapter-node/protocol/README.md

 * 1.27.x:
 * Adds a new `capabilities` event that hints to the frontend that one or more capabilities got updated.
+* Initial support for logPoints: new attribute `SourceBreakpoint.logMessage` and capability `supportsLogPoint`.

 * 1.26.x:
 no protocol changes